william-hutchison/tidySpatialExperiment/README.md

 | `as_tibble`       | Convert cell-wise information to a `tbl_df`                      |
 | `aggregate_cells` | Aggregate cell gene-transcription abundance as pseudobulk tissue |

+## SpatialExperiment-tibble abstraction

+A SpatialExperiment object represents cells as columns and features as rows, as is the Bioconductor convention.
+Additional information about the cells is accessed through the `reducedDims`, `colData` and `spatialCoords` functions.

+tidySpatialExperiment provides a SpatialExperiment-tibble abstraction, representing cells (observations) as rows and features (variables) as columns, as is the Tidyverse convention.
+In addition, `colData` and `spatialCoords` are appended as columns to the same abstraction, allowing easy interaction with this additional data.

 ## Installation

 You can install the development version of tidySpatialExperiment from